THE BEST ALL-AROUND ROAD BIKE WHEELS – 2016

 Zipp most recently updated the hubs on the Firecrest to the model 77-front/177-rear.
 Zipp seems to do this across the Firecrest line every couple of years while leaving the rims and spokes unchanged.
 The hubs for the model year 2016 are intended to make the wheels a bit stiffer – especially important for 85kg/200lb plus riders – by tweaking the hub flange geometry and increasing the axle diameter.
 You also don’t need to worry about the adjusting the pre-load bearing tension (some apparently did) on these new hubs.

-The biggest change for the 2016 model however is a 20% lower price to $2100/€2,200 MSRP/RRP, but they sell online for less.
-Here are the page links for this wheelset to stores I’ve found have them at the best prices, have them in stock and have top shelf customer satisfaction records as of January 16, 2017: Competitive Cyclist, ebay, UK/EU ProBikeKit code ITK10, Tweeks Cycles, AU/NZ Pushys
+The biggest change for the 2016 model however is a 25% lower price to $2100/€2,200 MSRP/RRP.
+They sell online for even less to residents of the UK and Europe.
+Here are the page links for this wheelset to stores I’ve found have them at the best prices, have them in stock and have top shelf customer satisfaction records as of February 23, 2017: Competitive Cyclist, ebay, UK/EU ProBikeKit UK code ITK10, Westbrook Cycles.

 Note that starting with 11-speed groupsets, any 11-speed wheel with a Shimano/SRAM free-hub and cassette can be used without modification with any 11-speed Campagnolo “drivetrain” – your chain, shifters and derailleurs.
 The reverse is also true.
 VeloNews’ respected tech writer Lennard Zinn did compatibility testing to reach this conclusion.
 You can read his column on this here.
 The manufacturers still make the distinction between 11-speed Shimano/SRAM and Campagnolo wheelset standards but Zinn’s testing shows that it is not functionally relevant.